Dedicated to Promoting the Advancement of Classical Dressage Through Education

 HOW IT WORKS

 The ADA event coordinator will track your volunteer hours and submit them to the Volunteer Tracking Coordinator (currently Heather Bilodeau) (), who compiles the ADA Volunteer Database.
 Please track your own hours as well in case there is a discrepancy.
 Periodic updates will be published on the ADA website and in the Centerline newsletter so you can check your hours throughout the year.
-A minimum of four (4) hours of volunteerism or service to the organization is required for eligibility for Year End Awards.
+A minimum of four (4) hours of volunteerism or service (including equivalent sponsorships and donations) to the organization is required for eligibility for Year End Awards.
 Scholarships and Grants also require service.

 Watch the ADA’s Facebook page and Centerline newsletter for the latest volunteer hours completed lists or check with the Volunteer Tracking Coordinator directly at